 My lineage is in the field of new dance and somatic, experimental performance.
-I have been particularly influenced by Japanese Butoh, Skinner Releasing Technique and other Somatic movement methodologies - and Buddhist thought & practice.
+I have been particularly influenced by Japanese Butoh, Skinner Releasing Technique, Body and Earth somatic movement work - and Buddhist thought & practice.
 For nearly 20 years I lived on an old farm at the edge of the wild, and I have learnt a lot from the daily encounters with what I call the ‘march of the wild’ – the tension and balance of our effort and nature’s force.

 Biography in brief

 is a Finnish performer, maker and community dance leader currently based in Bristol, UK.

 She trained initially at London Academy of Movement and Dramatic Art 1989-92, and has since continued her professional development in dance and somatic movement work gaining qualifications to teach Body and Earth and Space Dance/New Butoh work, to deliver the Touch Trust programme and the Youth Mindfulness 8 week programme.

 Since the 1990’s she has been performing internationally in dance theatre & film, site specific works, cross art form improvisations, cinema and TV in the UK and Finland.